Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] OAUTH Token
 - [ ] authenticator apps
 - [x] SMS message

+**Explanation**: SMS messages for MFA are generally considered less secure compared to other methods.
+This is because SMS messages can be vulnerable to interception (e.g., SIM swapping attacks), and the underlying telecommunication infrastructure may not provide sufficient protection against various attack vectors.
+Other MFA methods such as biometric authentication, OAUTH tokens, and authenticator apps are often considered more secure alternatives.

 [Reference](https://www.zdnet.com/article/fbi-warns-about-attacks-that-bypass-multi-factor-authentication-mfa/) `"(...)All in all, MFA is still very effective at preventing most mass and automated attacks; however, users should be aware that there are ways to bypass some MFA solutions, such as those relying on SMS-based verification."`